iconAnil Madhavapeddy, Professor of Planetary Computing

 Void Processes: Minimising privilege by default / Jan 2021

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and has been completed by Jake Hillion.
-It was supervised by Anil Madhavapeddy.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has been completed by Jake Hillion.

 Void processes intend to make it easier for all developers to produce effectively privilege separated applications.
 The project has two primary goals: show the merits of starting from zero privilege, and provide the utilities to make this feasible for the average developer.